Ahmed-Soly/Fakarny/README.md

-Mobile Notes App

-## Getting Started
-This is the abstraction of app
+## Abstraction of app
 Fakarny is a mobile application designed to help users organize their thoughts, ideas, and tasks effortlessly.
 Built with Flutter, the app offers a clean and user-friendly interface, making it easy for individuals to keep track of their daily activities and manage their mental workload.

-Features
+## Features
-1.
+1. A local database can store your notes.
+2. Can edit notes in easily way.
+3. search an any note by name.

 ## Project screenshot:-
 Splash screen